Intertwining diffusions and wave equations: On various properties of intertwined diffusions

-\nin\tbf{Simultaneous intertwining.} Constructing explicit intertwining relationships among multidimensional processes is difficult.
-One needs to solve the PDE \eqref{PDE} explicitly.
-The next result displays a systematic method of constructing higher dimensional intertwining relationships starting with one-dimensional ones.
-An application of this construction will be demonstrated on an important example in Section \ref{sec_DBM}.
+\nin\tbf{Simultaneous intertwining.} Exhibiting examples of intertwining among multidimensional processes is difficult.
+One needs to solve the equation \eqref{PDE} explicitly.
+The next result gives a systematic method of constructing intertwinings with multidimensional processes starting from intertwinings with one-dimensional ones.
+An important example of this construction, which arose originally in random matrix theory, is detailed in Section \ref{sec_DBM}.